 Intraday trading is a method of investing in stocks where the trader buys and sells stocks on the same day without any open positions left by the end of the day.
 Hence, intraday traders try to either purchase a share at a low price and sell it higher or short-sell a share at a high price and buy it lower within the same day.
 This requires a good understanding of the market and relevant information that can help them make the right decisions.
-In the stock market, the price of a share is determined by its demand and supply.
+In the stock market, the price of a share is determined by its demand and supply among other factors.

-Homma discovered that while there was a link between the price and demand/supply of rice, the emotions of traders were primarily responsible for price movements.
 Candlesticks are a visual representation of the size of price fluctuations.
 Traders use these charts to identify patterns and gauge the near-term direction of price.

-This is how a candlestick chart looks:
+This is how a candlestick chart pattern looks like:

 As you can see, there are several horizontal bars or candles that form this chart.
 Each candle has three parts: